dnnguyen99/blog/_posts/2023-05-30-multiple-linear-regression-part1.md

   13.3886
   \end{bmatrix}$$

-Given the fifth person's height $(0.0746)$ and weight $(-0.1690)$, we can predict their age using the estimates we just calculated:
+Given the fifth person's height $(0.0746)$ and IQ $(-1.0388)$, we can predict their age using the estimates we just calculated:

   $$\hat{y} = \hat{\beta_0} + 0.0746 \hat{\beta_1} + (-1.0388) \hat{\beta_2} $$\\
   $$\hat{y} =  19.5 + 0.0746 * (-3.0588)   -1.0388 * 13.3886 $$\\
   $$\hat{y} = 5.3637 = 6$$

-Given the dataset containing the age, height, and weight of four observations, we fit a linear regression model and used the coefficients to predict the age of a new person using (unseen) data on their height and weight.
+Given the dataset containing the age, height, and IQ score of four observations, we fit a linear regression model and used the coefficients to predict the age of a new person from (unseen) height and IQ data.

 ## Limitations
 Linear regression is a widely used statistical technique for modeling the relationship between a dependent variable and one or more independent variables.
 However, it has certain limitations that should be considered.
 Recall when deriving the closed form solution of $\hat{\beta}$, we need $X^TX)$ to be invertible.
 This condition does not always hold.
 It is proven that